 It is the policy of N.C.
 A&T that Students and employees of the University infected with the AIDS virus, or who may become infected, will not be excluded from enrollment or employment nor will their participation in services, activities and programs be restricted.
 However, each case is handled individually.
 Exclusion or restriction may become necessary if the welfare of the individual or the other members of the university community is put in jeopardy.
-Decisions of this nature are based on medical judgments. http://www.ncat.edu/student-affairs/student-services/ovdss/disability/disability-types/hiv-aids.html
+Decisions of this nature are based on medical judgments.
+Click here for the university's full HIV/AIDs Policy.

-Social Media
+O. Social Media